PhoenixRe32/exersice-maze-navigation/README.md

 ### Assumptions

-* The maze files provided are valid if they meet certain requirements.
+* The map files provided are valid if they meet certain requirements.
   * They must have one start point.
   * They must have one exit point.

 If the above are met I will assume that they are valid mazes.
-Trivial scenario is a maze with an entry and exit, nothing else.
+Trivial scenario is a map with an entry and exit, nothing else.
 It is simplistic but without any more knowledge and a person to ask for further information and for the purposes of this exercise it will do.